Shhreya18/shhreya_main/README.md

 # **Automated Testing**
-Automate the testing for the commands being passed onto io_test1.py to improve the efficiency that would otherwise not be achieved had it been manually inputed
+Automate the testing of commands for io_test1.py to improve efficiency and eliminate manual input.

 ##**The process**

 __What was provided:__
-- A base tester file titles io_test1.py (this was later editted to import the VirtualPort class from virtual.py)
+- io_test1.py: The base tester file (later modified to import VirtualPort from virtual.py)
-- A folder containing txt files that had the commands that were to be automated into the test file
+- /commands/: Folder containing .txt files, each with a set of commands to be tested

 __What was then created:__
 - virtual.py that acted as a virtual port